Glaciohound/LM-Infinite/README.md

 ## Citation

 ```
-@article{han2023lminfinite,
+@inproceedings{han2024lm,
   title={LM-Infinite: Zero-Shot Extreme Length Generalization for Large Language Models},
-  author={Han, Chi and Wang, Qifan and Hao Peng and Xiong, Wenhan and Chen, Yu and Ji, Heng and Wang, Sinong},
+  author={Han, Chi and Wang, Qifan and Peng, Hao and Xiong, Wenhan and Chen, Yu and Ji, Heng and Wang, Sinong},
-  journal={arXiv preprint arXiv:2308.16137},
-  year={2023}
+  booktitle={Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers)},
+  pages={3991--4008},
+  year={2024}
 }
 ```